mobook/MO-book/pyomo_style_guide.md

 | Warehouse C | Customer 3 | 225      |
 | Warehouse D | Customer 3 | 375      |

+When working with multi-dimensional data, or other complex data structures, special care should be taken to factor "data wrangling" from model building.

 ### Use Pandas for display and visualization